almoglev/Design-Patterns-Project-Pizzeria/README.md

 ## 5. Template Method
-Letting the customer choose a condiments for a hot drink.
+Letting the customer choose a condiment for a hot drink.
 Each hot drink offers a different condiment (Tea- lemon, Coffee- milk, Hot Chocolate- cream).

 ## 6. Strategy
-Letting the costumer choose his preferable paying method- cash or credit card.
+Letting the customer choose his preferable payment method- cash or credit card.

 ## 7. Façade
 If credit card is chosen, we will communcicate with the Façade of the bank in order to validate the user's details.

+## 8. OutputHandler
+Using Strategy and Factory design patterns we created an easy way to choose between different GUI implementations.

 ## UML